Still Using the Wrong Retinol? 5 Game-Changing Serums for Sensitive Skin That Actually Work (2026)

 1. CeraVe Skin Renewing Retinol Serum — Best Overall

-Best for: Sensitive and dry skin, retinol beginners, anyone who wants proven ingredients without overpaying
+Best for: Sensitive and dry skin, retinol beginners, and anyone looking for an effective anti-aging serum with barrier-supporting ingredients

 Key ingredients: Encapsulated retinol, ceramides (1, 3, 6-II), hyaluronic acid, niacinamide